Creepy Animals

 WA

 A very peculiar frog with a body shape superficially resembling a small turtle with its shell removed.
 The head is very small, with reduced eyes, and quite distinct from the body, unlike most other frogs.
 The limbs are short but muscular, especially the arms.
 Like its relatives the Sandhill Frogs, this species burrows forwards through the sand, unlike most of arid-adapted burrowing frogs that use their hind feet and descend backwards in to the soil.
 The back colour ranges from pink to a uniform light to dark brown.
 This frog grows to 5 cm.
+If you get bored reading long information like this, take a quick rest on sites such as 슬롯 사이트.

 Turtle Frogs are found west of a line drawn between Geraldton in the north and the Fitzgerald River to the south-east.
 In the Perth region they are relatively common on the coastal plain (e.g. King’s and Bold Park), but absent from the Darling Range.
 Further east, Turtle Frogs are encountered in the gently rolling wheatbelt country.